Chloride shift: Mechanism

-The opposite process occurs in the pulmonary capillaries of the lungs when the pO_{2} rises and pCO_{2} falls, and the Haldane effect decreses.
+The opposite process occurs in the pulmonary capillaries of the lungs when the pO_{2} rises and pCO_{2} falls, and the Haldane effect decreases.
 This releases hydrogen ions from hemoglobin, increases free H^{+} concentration within RBCs, and shifts the equilibrium towards CO_{2} and water formation from bicarbonate.
 The subsequent decrease in intracellular bicarbonate concentration reverses chloride-bicarbonate exchange: bicarbonate moves into the cell in exchange for chloride moving out.
 Inward movement of bicarbonate via the Band 3 exchanger allows carbonic anhydrase to convert it to CO_{2} for expiration.

 The chloride shift may also regulate the affinity of hemoglobin for oxygen through the chloride ion acting as an allosteric effector.